 Kitchens, as well as utensils and cookware are available for use in Ackerman, Heritage and Landers Halls (Barnum residents will use the Landers Kitchen).
-You will have access to your hall's kitchen via your fob everyday from 8 am - 11 pm.
+You will have access to your hall's kitchen every day from 8 am - 8 pm.
+NOTE: Kitchens must be left dean, or access will be denied.